Nick Marchant luthier with tuning fork

 I am not a retailer so if you have an old guitar that you think might be improvable I will give you an honest (free) appraisal and not try to sell you a new instrument.

-I first started playing guitar in 1964.
-Forty odd years on and I still haven't quite mastered it but have had lots of enjoyment playing with various combos in pubs and clubs.
-I started out playing mostly blues then moved to rock, was in a few different punk bands, played in some funk outfits and more recently developed a passion for jazz.
-I like to think I have a very broad taste in music and listen to every thing from 1930's Django Reinhardt to modern day dance/trance and world music - here's a link to hear some clips from my current band "The Kings of Lounge"
+I started out playing mostly blues then moved to rock, was in a few different punk and post-punk bands, played funk guitar in a couple of outfits and more recently developed a passion for jazz.
+I like to think I have a very broad taste in music and listen to every thing from 1930's Django Reinhardt to modern day dance/trance and world music - here's a link to the website of my current band The Kings of Lounge

-LINKS mostly to sites of interest to myself
+mostly to sites of interest to myself

 ggjaguar — Info on the lesser known Fenders.